asterisk/documentation/docs/Asterisk-Community/Asterisk-Issue-Guidelines.md

 Bug Reporting Check List
 ------------------------

-!!! warning
-    Before filing a bug report...
 Your issue may not be a bug or could have been fixed already.
 Run through the check list below to verify you have done your due diligence.

-[//]: # (end-warning)

 * **Are** **you reporting a suspected security vulnerability?**
 * **Are you are on a supported version of Asterisk?**